-- 2.5 New financial reporting standards and accounting policies - A. Financial reporting standards that became effective in the current year
+2.4.1 Financial reporting standards that became effective in the current year

-During the year, the Group has adopted the revised and new financial reporting standards and interpretations which are effective for fiscal periods beginning on or after January 1, 2021.
+During the year, the Group has adopted the revised and new financial reporting standards and interpretations which are effective for fiscal periods beginning on or after 1 January 2022.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.